Mplx (NYSE:MPLX) Shares Down 0.1%

 Wall Street Analysts Forecast Growth

-A number of brokerages recently weighed in on MPLX.
-JPMorgan Chase & Co. lifted their price objective on shares of Mplx from $45.00 to $46.00 and gave the company an “overweight” rating in a report on Friday, May 3rd.
-Barclays increased their price target on Mplx from $40.00 to $43.00 and gave the stock an “overweight” rating in a report on Friday, April 5th.
-Raymond James boosted their target price on shares of Mplx from $44.00 to $45.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 31st.
-StockNews.com downgraded shares of Mplx from a “strong-buy” rating to a “buy” rating in a report on Friday, May 10th.
-Finally, UBS Group upped their price objective on shares of Mplx from $46.00 to $49.00 and gave the company a “buy” rating in a research note on Friday, April 12th.
-One analyst has rated the stock with a hold rating and nine have given a buy rating to the stock.
-According to MarketBeat, Mplx currently has an average rating of “Moderate Buy” and a consensus target price of $45.11.
+A number of analysts recently weighed in on the stock.
+Truist Financial upped their target price on shares of Mplx from $43.00 to $48.00 and gave the stock a “buy” rating in a report on Thursday, May 2nd.
+Royal Bank of Canada lifted their price objective on Mplx from $45.00 to $46.00 and gave the company an “outperform” rating in a research note on Wednesday, January 31st.
+Barclays upped their target price on Mplx from $40.00 to $43.00 and gave the stock an “overweight” rating in a research note on Friday, April 5th.
+StockNews.com downgraded Mplx from a “strong-buy” rating to a “buy” rating in a research report on Friday, May 10th.
+Finally, JPMorgan Chase & Co. upped their price objective on shares of Mplx from $45.00 to $46.00 and gave the stock an “overweight” rating in a research report on Friday, May 3rd.
+One research analyst has rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $45.11.

-Mplx (NYSE:MPLX – Get Free Report) last issued its quarterly earnings results on Tuesday, April 30th.
-The pipeline company reported $0.98 EPS for the quarter, missing the consensus estimate of $0.99 by ($0.01).
-Mplx had a return on equity of 31.70% and a net margin of 34.96%.
-The company had revenue of $2.85 billion for the quarter, compared to the consensus estimate of $2.89 billion.
-During the same period in the previous year, the business posted $0.91 EPS.
-The business’s revenue for the quarter was up 4.9% on a year-over-year basis.
-As a group, research analysts expect that Mplx Lp will post 3.99 EPS for the current fiscal year.
+Mplx (NYSE:MPLX – Get Free Report) last released its quarterly earnings data on Tuesday, April 30th.
+The pipeline company reported $0.98 earnings per share for the quarter, missing analysts’ consensus estimates of $0.99 by ($0.01).
+Mplx had a net margin of 34.96% and a return on equity of 31.70%.
+The company had revenue of $2.85 billion for the quarter, compared to analysts’ expectations of $2.89 billion.
+During the same period last year, the company posted $0.91 EPS.
+The business’s revenue for the quarter was up 4.9% compared to the same quarter last year.
+On average, sell-side analysts anticipate that Mplx Lp will post 4.01 earnings per share for the current year.

 Mplx Dividend Announcement

-The company also recently disclosed a quarterly dividend, which was paid on Monday, May 13th.
-Investors of record on Friday, May 3rd were issued a $0.85 dividend.
+The company also recently declared a quarterly dividend, which was paid on Monday, May 13th.
+Shareholders of record on Friday, May 3rd were issued a $0.85 dividend.
+This represents a $3.40 dividend on an annualized basis and a yield of 8.46%.
 The ex-dividend date of this dividend was Thursday, May 2nd.
-This represents a $3.40 dividend on an annualized basis and a dividend yield of 8.31%.
 Mplx’s dividend payout ratio (DPR) is presently 87.63%.

-Several large investors have recently bought and sold shares of the stock.
-Quent Capital LLC acquired a new position in shares of Mplx in the 1st quarter valued at $35,000.
-PSI Advisors LLC raised its stake in Mplx by 63.6% during the 4th quarter.
+A number of institutional investors have recently modified their holdings of MPLX.
+PSI Advisors LLC raised its position in Mplx by 63.6% during the 4th quarter.
 PSI Advisors LLC now owns 900 shares of the pipeline company’s stock valued at $33,000 after purchasing an additional 350 shares during the last quarter.
-JFS Wealth Advisors LLC bought a new stake in shares of Mplx in the 3rd quarter worth approximately $33,000.
-Crewe Advisors LLC acquired a new stake in shares of Mplx during the 1st quarter valued at about $41,000.
-Finally, HBC Financial Services PLLC bought a new stake in Mplx in the fourth quarter valued at $36,000.
-Institutional investors and hedge funds own 24.25% of the company’s stock.
+Quent Capital LLC purchased a new stake in Mplx in the first quarter worth $35,000.
+HBC Financial Services PLLC bought a new stake in Mplx in the fourth quarter valued at $36,000.
+Fortitude Family Office LLC purchased a new position in Mplx during the 4th quarter valued at $41,000.
+Finally, Pacifica Partners Inc. bought a new position in Mplx in the 1st quarter worth $41,000.
+24.25% of the stock is currently owned by hedge funds and other institutional investors.

 Mplx Company Profile